Q. Will your Side Charge AR-15 upper receiver fit on my lower receiver?

 A. Yes, almost all lower receivers are manufactured per the AR-15 industry standard.

-Q. How is your Side Charge AR-15 similar to the guns I grew up with?
+Q. How is your Side Charge AR-15 and Side Charge EA-30 similar to the guns I grew up with?

-A. Although different in design, the operation on our side charge upper is similar to the following firearms, a Ruger 10/22, Mini-14, Marlin 60, Springfield M1A and even your grandpa’s bolt action rifle, just to name a few!
-All of these classic firearms have a charge handle on the right side of the receiver.
+A. Although different in design, the operation on our side charge upper is similar to the following automatic firearms that have a reciprocating bolt handle, a Ruger 10/22, Mini-14, ak-47, SKS, garand and Nearly every single auto shotgun!
+Just to name a few!
+All of these classic automatic firearms have a charge handle on the right side of the receiver.

 Q. How is your Side Charge AR-15 safer?